The Essential Characteristics of a Boy-Friendly Learning Environment

 This video offers an overview of Woodberry Forest School, Woodberry Forest, Virginia.

 Grand River Academy is an all-boys private school located in a small rural community near Cleveland, Ohio.
 The school’s mission is to engage young men and motivate them to achieve scholastic, emotional, and physical growth.
-Through a structured yet flexible and adaptable teaching approach, Grand River Academy prides itself on helping students attain academic success, even when public schools failed to do so.
+Through a structured yet flexible and adaptable teaching approach, Grand River Academy prides itself on helping students attain academic success, even when public schools fail to do so.
 For more information about how private school education can benefit high school boys, contact GRA today.

 Questions?
 Contact us via Facebook. @boardingschoolreview